100 Items That Will Disappear After An Emergency

 I saw on the news recently how people were rushing to their local gas station to fill containers when a big storm was approaching and they were concerned that the stations would have to close for a while until things quieted down.

 Flashlights/Batteries: There’s nothing worse than finding yourself trying to get things done in the dark.
 If you lose power in your home you still need to get things done, so flashlights are a must.
-Years ago we bought some solar flashlights we have on the windowsills all the time being “recharged” and ready to go.
+Years ago we bought some solar flashlights and we keep them on the windowsills all the time being “recharged” and ready to go.

 Solar Lanterns: If the goal is to light up a larger area, check out solar lanterns as your light source.
 They may cost a little more, but you won’t have to worry about buying and replacing batteries all the time.